cspr-rad/kairos-spec/blogposts/merkle-tree-updates.md

 proof will take care of the transfer-related Merkle tree updates.
 Specifically, it will update the Merkle tree by loading the entire tree into the memory of a zkVM as a private input, and updating it in-memory within the zkVM.
-This allows us to prove to the L1 nodes that the Merkle root has been updated appropriately.
-How to prove this for deposits and withdrawals, on the other hand, is still open for consideration.
+This allows us to prove to the L1 nodes that the Merkle root has been updated appropriately through the resulting ZK proof.
+How to prove correct updates for deposits and withdrawals, on the other hand, is still open for consideration.
 More precisely, what is not yet certain is whether ZK proofs are necessary and desirable for proving these Merkle root updates as well.
+This is what will be discussed here.

 ## Why without ZK?

-So why would we question the use of ZK proofs here?
+Why would we question the use of ZK proofs here?
 Well, there are a few drawbacks to using ZK proofs.
-Firstly, it makes the code which computes the proofs dependent on the ZK prover, which both adds a reasonably sized dependency and makes the code less agile in case the system opens itself up to multiple provers.
+Firstly, it makes the code which computes the proofs dependent on the ZK prover, which both adds a reasonably sized dependency and makes the code less agile in case the system opens itself up to multiple provers or changes its prover.
 Secondly, generating ZK proofs can be computationally heavy, so we might want to restrict these resource requirements to the features which really require them.
 In general, ZK proofs are a fantastic tool because most things we want to prove, such as the execution of the batch proofs, cannot be proven easily without ZK.
 However, in the case of deposits and withdrawals, this might just be possible after all.

 ## What is a Merkle tree?